 Oven Cooking Times

 The cooking time and the color of the pork chops are variable enough to be unreliable measures for knowing when the meat is cooked just right.
-As the USDA advises, pork must be cooked to an internal temperature of 145 F to be safe.
-This kills off bacteria and parasites that reside in pork and can trigger illnesses in humans, such as salmonellosis and trichinosis.
-Ideally, pork chops shouldn't be cooked beyond this point, since the longer it cooks the drier and tougher the meat becomes.
+As the USDA advises that pork must be cooked to an internal temperature of 145 F to be safe.
+This kills off bacteria in raw pork that can trigger illnesses in humans, such as salmonellosis and trichinosis.
+Ideally, pork chops shouldn't be cooked beyond this point, since the longer it cooks, the drier and tougher the meat becomes.

-Because the pork chop's internal temperature is the key to knowing when it's safely cooked and not yet overcooked, invest in an instant-read meat thermometer.
+Because the pork chop's internal temperature is the key to knowing when it's safely cooked, consider investing in an instant-read meat thermometer.
 Lots of different types are available and most are generally reliable, so pick a style you like and that fits your budget and follow the usage and care directions.
 Insert the tip into the center of the thickest pork chop to take a temperature reading.
 Make sure the thermometer stem doesn't come into contact with bone or the baking tray, as these read hotter than the meat.

 - Jupiterimages/Comstock/Getty Images